 QUALITY DECLARATION - SUMMARY

-As data presented in the Energy Account are presented using the Australian and New Zealand Standard Industrial Classification (ANZSIC) (cat. no. 1292.0) it allows data in the Energy Account to be related to other economic statistics that use this classification, most notably the Australian System of National Accounts (cat. no. 5204.0).
+As data presented in the Energy Account, Australia are based on ANZSIC, it allows the data to be related to other economic statistics that use this classification, most notably the Australian System of National Accounts (cat. no. 5204.0).

 There are five sections of explanatory notes in this publication, which cover:

 These documents will be presented in a new window.